ian-stoneware/CycleGAN-with-Nested-Edge-Detection/README.md

    git clone https://github.com/ian-stoneware/CycleGAN-with-Nested-Edge-Detection.git

    cd CycleGAN-with-Nested-Edge-Detection
-To view training results and loss plots, run python -m visdom.server and click the URL http://localhost:8097.
+To view training results and loss plots, run ```bash python -m visdom.server and click the URL http://localhost:8097.

 To log training progress and test images to W&B dashboard, set the --use_wandb flag with train and test script

 3. Train a model: